hapax/hapax.github.io/assets/chuzenji.md

 the hill at Kegon waterfall in the east (the middle of the "V"), and running like a droplet back into the lake as the road crawls westward.
-Little Forest Inn is near this westward fall, cushioned in between an enormous shed and an empty weedlot, a little forest in poetic apposition to the guesthouse.
+Little Forest Inn is near this westward fall, cushioned in between an enormous shed and an empty weedlot.
-There are various unmarked doors, all locked.
-A handsome mailslot suggests that one is
+I descent into this little forest, so poetically apposition to the guesthouse, and take in the wet petrichor of the tall grass.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake9.png" />
 </div>
 </figure>

+There are various unmarked doors, all locked.
+A handsome mailslot suggests that one is

 #### The lesser shrine<a id="sec-2" name="sec-2"></a>